 LLT parameter Description Default When to change Dependency with other LLT tunable parameters window This is the maximum number of un-ACKed packets LLT will put in flight.
 50 For performance reason, the adaptive window feature is enabled, by default for port 5 (cfs) and port 24(cvm).
 You can manually enable adaptive window for other ports by changing the value of the LLT_AW_PORT_LIST parameter in the /etc/sysconfig/llt file.
 To disable the adaptive window, change the value of the LLT_ENABLE_AWINDOW parameter to zero.
 To enable adaptive window for ports other than 5 and 24, add the port numbers in LLT_AW_PORT_LIST separated by comma.
 For example: LLT_AW_PORT_LIST separated by comma.
-For example: LLT_AW_PORT_LIST=: "'5,24,0,1,5,14"'.
-To set window size for ports other than those listed in the LLT_AW_PORT_LIST parameter, change the value of the window parameter as per the private network speed.
+For example: LLT_AW_PORT_LIST: "5,24,0,1,5,14"'.
+To set window size for ports other than those listed in the LLT_AW_PORT_LIST parameter, change the value of the window is parameter as per the private network speed.
 Example: set-flow window: 2000 Change the value as per the private network speed.
-Lowering the value of window sequence packets.
+Lowering the value of apert the private network speed.
+Lowering the value of apert he private network speed.
+Lowering the value irrespective of network speed may result in unnecessary retransmission of out of window sequence packets.
 This flow control value should not be higher than the difference between the highwater flow control value and the lowwater flow control value.
 The value of this parameter (window) should be aligned with the value of the bandwidth delay product.